SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Project Charter.md

 - Server: the program must (1) check the correctness of the packets that arrive, and return one with the result of the verification.
 In addition, (2) it must forward messages to its recipients.
 Finally, (3) it must deal with the management of the users who want to register, log in and log out.

+## Risks and Obstacles to Success
+A risk we could face is the lack of experience and skill some students could have programming an entire application, whether it be a client or a server.
+The lack of experience with threads could pose a challenge, as not many students were able to successfully develop a multithreading application in two years.